timseymour42/shotquality-offensive-rebounding/README.md

 # SQ-Offensive-Rebounding
 Predicting whether the defense or offense will retrieve a rebound

-Link to Kaggle Leaderboard (I am in second place!): https://www.kaggle.com/competitions/shotquality-rebounding/leaderboard
+Link to Kaggle Leaderboard (I came in first place!): https://www.kaggle.com/competitions/shotquality-rebounding/leaderboard

 # **Predicting Offensive Rebounds in Basketball: A Location-Based Approach**